msjimc/AgileStructure/guide/deletion.md

 Figure 4

-To view the region in more detail, place the mouse cursor at the start of the region, press the right mouse button and move the cursor to the end of the region before releasing the mouse button to zoom in on the deletion (Figure 4).
+To view the region in more detail, place the mouse cursor at the start of the region, press the right mouse button and move the cursor to the end of the region (Figure 4) before releasing the mouse button to zoom in on the deletion (Figure 5).

 ![Figure 5](images/examples/figure5del.jpg)